-Risks to Big To Ignore
+Risks too Big to Ignore

 Marie Mielke, a researcher from Wake Forrest, conducted a study regarding what effects the pre-menopausal removal of a ovaries has on a woman’s brain.
 It is known that the pre-menopausal removal of ovaries affects a woman’s hormones, and Dr Mielke wanted to find out if there were additional cognitive and psychological effects.
 The result of the study showed that the removal of a women's ovaries before menopause is associated with a decreased amount of white matter in the brain, which is in turn associated with cognitive impairment.